Since the go-live on March 12, 2019, RCA has recorded great results.

 Under great press interest, RCA organized a job tour or short round trip for candidate job seekers on the ‘job on, hop off’ bus.
 This called at several Flemish companies that are actively recruiting.
 Those present discovered it immediately: a job in the Flemish periphery is closer than you think.

 They centralised all the information on the campaign site nouveaujob.be .
-In order to demonstrate that the distance is small, RCA developed a job map or interactive map that shows all the jobs in the periphery.
-As a job seeker, you enter where you live in Brussels, choose from different sectors and indicate your ideal travel time.
-You immediately see what jobs are available in the area and your travel time by public transport, car or bicycle.
-You can also search on departure time and find the way to temporary employment agencies.
+In order to illustrate how small the distance is, RCA developed a job map or interactive map that shows all the jobs available in the Brussels Periphery.
+As a job seeker, you simply enter where you live in Brussels, choose from different sectors and indicate your ideal travel time.
+You immediately see what jobs are available in the area and what your travel time by public transport, car or bicycle is.
+You can also search based on departure time and find the way to temporary employment agencies.
 In short, in a few clicks, we make work work.

 For the development of this digital map, RCA spared no effort in employing the latest technological innovations.
-In geek speak, this means the following.
-The beating heart of the job map consists of a Node.js back end with a real-time integration of the Google Distance Matrix API and a link to the VDAB vacancy API.
+In geek speak, this means the following: the beating heart of the job map consists of a Node.js back-end with a real-time integration of Google Distance Matrix API and a link to the VDAB vacancy API.
 RCA stores all additional logic and results in Redis.
-The front end is built with Angular 7 and can be integrated as a stand-alone application on the various VDAB websites.
+The front-end is built with Angular 7 and can be integrated as a stand-alone application with the various VDAB websites.

 Would you like more information about RCA and their case for VDAB?

 Surf to: Text and images via the RCA website you will find the full story here.

 Want to know more about this use case?

 Would you like to receive more information about how Google Maps APIs helped RCA?
 Please feel welcome to get in touch with me and discover more about the possibilities of Google Maps Platform!